fredolss/rater-js/README.md

 <script src="node-modules/rater-js/index.js"></script>
 ```

-The widget will be available globally as "rater" on the window object.
+The widget will be available globally as "raterJs" on the window object.

 ### Node/Browserify
 Just require the module.